spiral/docs/framework/container.md

 }
 ```

-Singleton constant must be pointing to binding which must store constructed instance, by default we are going to use class name.
+SINGLETON constant must be pointing to binding which must store constructed instance, by default we are going to use class name.
 This implementation provides
 us ability to avoid setting up singleton binding in application bootstrap which can significantly improve performance.

 ```php